Education

 Another important part of educating these children is in self-sustainability.
 If the children can return to their villages with practical skills in growing their own food, it helps their entire family and extends to the whole village.

 Hundreds of young people have enjoyed the weekend Mooditj program, learning about sexuality and relationship education.
-This program is the centrepiece of indigenous healthy relationships training developed by SHQ Western Australia (formerly Family Planning WA).
+This program is the centre piece of indigenous healthy relationships training developed by Sexual Health Quarters Western Australia.

-Last year we started ‘Adult School’ for young people that did not have an opportunity to attend school and are now too old to easily join the local school.
-Instead, they learn practical skills to build independence, provide skills to obtain. work, and to ensure they know how to grow food.
+At Leadership Home they have ‘adult school’ for teenagers who did not have an opportunity to attend school and are now too old to easily join the local school.
+Instead, they learn practical skills to build independence and access to quality jobs.

 Self-sustainability

 For the young people at all the hostels, life skills are a priority.
-Led by the caring staff, the young people grow fruit and vegetables, raise pigs and chickens, and produce rice.
+Led by the caring hill tribe staff, the young people grow fruit and vegetables, raise pigs, fish, and chickens, and produce rice.

-We have worked with individual hostels to develop sustainable practices, such as growing crops, and irrigation.
+We have funded many projects to develop sustainable practices, such as growing crops, and irrigation.
 It is critical for the sustainability of these hostels to be able to grow enough food for the children, and ideally produce some extra to be able to sell locally.
 Every year, BFWA donates mushroom pods for all hostels- valuable protein and extra nutrition.

 Mooditj relationship & sexuality education workshops

-The content includes self-identity; puberty and caring for your body; understanding emotions; enhancing relationships; sexual issues such as STIs; sexual rights and protective behaviours; parenting; and setting goals and following their dreams.
+The content covered over the weekend includes: self-identity; puberty and caring for your body; understanding emotions; enhancing relationships; sexual issues such as STIs; sexual rights and protective behaviours; awareness about pornography; issues for ‘early parents’; and identifying goals and following their dreams.

 *Mooditj is an Aboriginal word meaning ‘good/solid’ – the information can be trusted.
 Our weekend workshops are modified from an award-winning program developed by Sexual Health Quarters (SHQ), Perth, Western Australia and the Sexology Program at Curtin University where Dr Lorel Mayberry is a lecturer.
-Yadaw, Pramote and Thak completed Mooditj training over 10 years ago at SHQ in Perth as guests of BFWA.
+Hill tribe co-facilitators**: Yadaw, Pramote and Thak completed Mooditj training over 10 years ago at SHQ in Perth as guests of BFWA, and Thiraphat is a qualified health education teacher.

 The outcomes of the Mooditj workshops are impressive:

-· Lorel co-presents with hill tribe leaders, Thak, Yadaw and Pramote.
+· Lorel co-presents with hill tribe leaders, Thak, Yadaw, Thiraphat and Pramote.

 · Peer-based facilitators – the education continues beyond the weekend workshop – attendees share with others at their school, hostel and village.